martakarass/runstats/cran-comments.md

     Please either add runstats::: to the function calls in the examples, omit these examples or export these functions.

-I have removed examples from unexported function in question, that is, `convJU()` function in core_func.R.
+I have removed examples from the unexported function in question, that is, `convJU()` function in core_func.R.
 I also added tag `@noRd` to this function, and removed corresponding .Rd file.